-2. What is the question to be resolved by a court of law?
+2. What was the question to be resolved by Maine Supreme Court?

-3. Why do the plaintiffs in this case believe that the landowner owns the rockweed on his/her intertidal land?
+3. Why did the plaintiffs in this case believe that the landowner owns the rockweed on his/her intertidal land?

 Courts have never held that the right to “fishing” under the public trust doctrine includes the right to harvest plants.
 Rockweed is a long-lived, tree-like plant that grows affixed to the ground.
 Cutting rockweed on private land is like logging or tipping (cutting off branches from fir trees to make wreaths) on private land.
 A logger or a tipper cannot remove trees or boughs from private land without obtaining the landowner’s permission.
 The activities that are within the scope of the public trust doctrine (fishing, shellfishing, worming, fowling, etc.) all allow the removal of wild animals that are transient on the land, not the harvest of rooted vegetation.
 For hundreds of years, Maine property law has held that landowners do not own the deer, fowl and other wild animals moving across their property, but they do own the trees, crops and other plants growing on it.
 Accordingly, the harvest of rockweed should not be considered “fishing” under the public trust doctrine.

-4. Who will benefit if this case is decided for the landowners?
+4. Who will benefit now that this case has been decided for the landowners?

 Fishermen will benefit, because rockweed serves as a nursery for young cod and 34 other fish species, protects clams on the flats, serves as habitat for lobster (at night) and periwinkles (wrinkles).